 Waterloo is a city located in Walloon Brabant, Belgium.
 It is most famous for being the site of the Battle of Waterloo, where Napoleon was defeated.
 The population in 2011 was 29,706.
-Estimates from 2016 show that very little population growth occurred, with an estimated 29,794 estimates living in the city, showing a population growth of less than 100 people over five years.
+Estimates from 2017 show that very little population growth occurred, with an estimated 29,959 people living in the city, showing a population growth of less than 300 people over more than five years.

 Approximately one-fifth of Waterloo’s population has origins outside of Belgium.
 Over 1,200 people of French descent live in Waterloo, as well as over 500 Italians, over 400 Americans, and over 400 Swedish people, according to the Waterloo government.
 Many of Waterloo’s residents work in Brussels.